dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

-The "psychic" is especially attuned to typologies of events, their taxonomic speciation and the ontological structures into which they fit -- here, this dubious term is referred to in quotes to distinguish it from literal psychic, in which I cannot believe.
+The "psychic" is especially attuned to typologies of events, their taxonomic speciation and the ontological structures into which they fit -- here, this dubious term is referred to in quotes to distinguish it from literal psychic, in which I do not believe.
+Why?
+The notion of a literal psychic deprives my mind of the strenuous exercise in metacognition that it so deserves: *what are all the possible ways to know* -- of which I have not yet have conceived?

 <a name="infinitesimals-in-statistical-models-explained-for-the-five-year-old" />